USCiLab/cereal/_includes/transition_from_boost.markdown

       ar( a, b );
     }

-    // note the lack of explicitly informing cereal to use a split member load/save };
+    // note the lack of explicitly informing xCEREAL to use a split member load/save };

 CEREAL_CLASS_VERSION(SomeData, 1);